From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

+The above functional classes are what we work with in this paper.
+As for the optimization problem \eqref{min}, we also care about the global minimizer(s) of $f$.
+For strongly convex $f\in\mathcal S_{\mu}^1(Q)$ with $\mu>0$, it is well-known that the minimizer exists uniquely.
+However, for convex case $\mu=0$, to promise the existence of minimizers, additional assumption, such as coercivity condition, which means $f(x)\to\infty$ when $\nm{x}\to\infty$, is usually imposed.
+Throughout, we denote by $\argmin f$ the set of global minimizers of \eqref{min} and assume it is nonempty.

-One approach to derive the gradient descent (GD) method is through discretization of an ordinary differential equation (ODE), the so-called gradient flow:
+One approach to derive the gradient descent (GD) method is discretizing an ordinary differential equation (ODE), i.e., the so-called gradient flow:

-with initial condition $x(0)=x_0$.
 Here we introduce an artificial time variable $t$ and $x'$ is the derivative taken with respect to $t$.
-For the easy of notation, we shall skip the variable $t$ when no confusion arises.
-The simplest forward Euler method with time step size $\alpha$ leads to the GD method
+For ease of notation, in the sequel, we shall omit $t$ when no confusion arises.
+The simplest forward (explicit) Euler method with step size $\eta_k>0$ leads to the GD method